 According to The Daily Beast, Scaramucci donated to Obama and Clinton’s presidential campaigns.
 Scaramucci gave $5,600 to Obama in 2008 and $4,600 to Clinton in 2007, and ahead of the 2016 election, he said he hoped Clinton would be the next president.
 “I hope she runs [in 2016], she is incredibly competent,” he tweeted in April 2012, adding she was “the real deal.”

 “I like Hillary,” he also tweeted.
 “Have to go with the best athlete.
 We need to turn this around.”
-Another tweet said a “Hillary run makes everyone better.”
+Another tweet said that a “Hillary run makes everyone better.”

 In the same interview, Mooch called Trump a class divider.
-He predicted, “this nonsense” [meaning Trump’s Presidential Campaign], would “be over by Thanksgiving,” which was three months away.
+He predicted “this nonsense” [meaning Trump’s Presidential Campaign] would “be over by Thanksgiving,” which was three months away.

-With his typical good sportsmanship, President Donald Trump extended a hand of friendship to the jumpy liberal investment banker, appointing him White House Communications Director in July 2017.
+With his typical good sportsmanship, President Donald Trump extended a hand of friendship to the jumpy liberal investment banker, appointing him as White House Communications Director in July 2017.
 Suddenly The Mooch changed his mind, telling reporters, “I love the president, and I’m very loyal to the president, and I love the mission that the president has…”

 [What] triggered me most was the whole ‘send them back’ nonsense, I mean what, whaddya do, I mean that is literally a racist trope for two centuries, okay.
 Y’know, everybody’s parents that have some kind of ethnic background or grandparents have heard that.
-I, I said when I still supporting, “Hey, y’ know, I’m still supporting you, you’re doing a lot of good things, why do you wanna go full on racism like that and divide the country?
-The first thing the country’s united, you’re the President of the United States and you’re leading the free world, whaddya, whaddya doin?
+I, I said when I still supporting, “Hey, y’ know, I’m still supporting you, you’re doing a lot of good things, why do you wanna go full-on racism like that and divide the country?
+The first thing the country’s united, you’re the President of the United States, and you’re leading the free world, whaddya, whaddya doin?
 He’s very, very unstable, and I gotta t–